GreeFine/kubaefik-dns/README.md

 # Kubaefik-dns

 Small DNS server used to redirect a kubernetes services/ingresses internal IP's.
-It is intended to work with a Wireguard and Traefik to have "automatic" https with traefik withing the wireguard tunnel.
+It is intended to work with a Wireguard and Traefik to have "automatic" https with traefik within the wireguard tunnel.

 This is a small specialized project not intended to be used without changes.